THE POLICY EDGE

-SDG 11: Sustainable Cities & Communities | SDG 17: Partnerships for the Goals
+SDG 11: Sustainable Cities and Communities | SDG 17: Partnerships for the Goals

-Institutions: Ministry of Information & Broadcasting
+Ministry of Information and Broadcasting MIB

 The 56th edition of India’s premier film festival, IFFI (International Film Festival of India) 2025, will be held in Goa from 20-28 November, showcasing more than 240 films from 81 countries, including 13 world premieres, 5 international premieres and 44 Asian premieres.
 Film-makers from women and new talent stand out in this edition, with more than 50 women directors’ works selected.
 The festival’s thematic sections include Docu-Montage, Rising Stars, Mission LiFE, Experimental Films and more, signalling an expanded scope beyond conventional features.